jbattistella/gardenly/README.md

 4.Acting as a client to api's in order to gather location and weather data by zipcode.

-5.Testing of HTTP handlers.
+5.Testing of HTTP Clients.

-6.Testing of HTTP Client.

-7.Use html templates to display response results in browser.
+6.Use html templates to display response results in browser.

 ## User Stories